 I look for strong reversal setups forming on top of my Support and Resistance areas.
 Once a pattern forms, that indicates a reversal, I set up a trigger price and enter the trade.
-I take several trades each week and average at least an 80% win rate.
+I take several trades each week.

 Trading Strategy Targets and Stops